Lake Mackay

 Lake Mackay, known as Wilkinkarra to the Indigenous Pintupi people, is the largest of hundreds of ephemeral salt lakes scattered throughout the Pilbara and northern parts of the Goldfields-Esperance region of Western Australia and the Northern Territory.
-It is located within the Great Sandy Desert.
+It is located on the edge of the Great Sandy Desert.

 The lake is the largest in Western Australia and has a surface area of 3494 km2.
 Its elevation ranges between 355 m and 370 m above mean sea-level.

 Description

 Lake Mackay is the fourth largest lake in Australia.
 It measures approximately 100 km east-west and north-south.
 The darker areas of the lakebed are indicative of some form of desert vegetation or algae, some moisture within the soils of the dry lake, and the lowest elevations where pooling of water occurs.
 In this arid environment, salts and other minerals are carried to the surface through capillary action caused by evaporation, thereby producing the white reflective surface.
 Visible are various brown hills scattered across the eastern half of the lake and east-west-oriented sand ridges south of the lake.

-Known as Wilkinkarra to the local Indigenous population, the lake features prominently in the Aboriginal Dreaming narratives of the Western Desert.
-The main mythological accounts of its origins can be clustered into three distinct themes, all of which contain references to a fierce bushfire that devastated the land and formed the lake.